GrandEchoWhiskey/grandechowhiskey/README.md

 ## I am currently:
   - 👨‍💻 taking several courses simultaneously, mainly from CS50 and freeCodeCamp, as well as a few that do not have practical programming elements.
-  - 👨‍🎓 studying cybersecurity at Wyższa Szkoła Bankowa (School of Banking) in Wroclaw, Poland.
+  - 👨‍🎓 studying cybersecurity at Universytet WSB Merito (University of Banking) in Wroclaw, Poland.
 These are undergraduate studies.
 At the same time, I am upskilling with courses on cybersecurity, including cryptography and practical hacking.
 >Note: As an ethical hacker, I only work on networks that I have permission to test.
 This includes my own network or a network that I have received explicit permission to work on.
 I always follow best practices to ensure that my testing is conducted in a safe and responsible manner and I prioritize the protection of sensitive information at all times.

 <br>